-Vatican City passport ranking
+Vatican City Passport Ranking

-The Vatican City passport currently ranks on the 27th place according to the Guide visa index.
+The Vatican City passport currently ranks on the 27th place according to the Guide Passport Ranking Index.
 Over the years this ranking has stayed consistent.
 It provides a visa-free access to 154 countries.
 This makes it one of the more desirable passports in the world with a very high mobility score.
 Vatican City passport holders have visa-free and visa on arrival access to countries such as Brazil, Taiwan, United Kingdom, Chile and the entire European Union allowing almost instant travel worldwide.
 Vatican City passport holders do however require a visa to enter about 72 destinations in the world to countries such as India, the United States and China.

 The landlocked Vatican City State is an independent city state.
 It located within the city boundaries of Rome and is therefore completely surrounded by Italy.
 Vatican City has a surface area of only 0.49 square kilometers and is therefore the smallest country in the world.
 It measures only 1.05km in length and 0.85km in width.
 Its climate is Mediterranean with hot summers and mild winters.
 The terrain characterized by buildings only and a larger park.